Old Delhi Street Food Tour: An Insider’s Food Walk

 Walk back along Urdu Bazar Road the way you came.
 When you are directly across from Gate 1 of Jama Masjid, take a left down that street, it is Matia Mahal Road.
 Haji Nadeem Shahi Sheermal will be down about 15 metres on your left.

 This area is known as Bazar Matia Mahal and it’s another very old bazar, dating back to the 1650s.
-While the Red Fort was being constructed, the Mughal emperor Shah Jahan lived in a palace in this bazar.
+While the Red Fort was being constructed, Mughal ruler Shah Jahan lived in a palace in this bazar.
 A couple of arched stone gates from that palace are still standing.

 9. Rehmatullah Hotel